ramiro-olea/aws-bootcamp-cruddur-2023/journal/week3.md

 ![image](https://user-images.githubusercontent.com/62669887/223293263-bb542cb2-0ec4-41a6-b30a-7c709f967a38.png)
 * On the next step, enable Enable self-registration, then select Allow Cognito to automatically send messages to verify and confirm and Send email message, verify email address.
 Next select Keep original attribute value active when an update is pending and leave email selected (per default).
 On required attributes, add name attribute; custom attributes are left blank:
 ![image](https://user-images.githubusercontent.com/62669887/223294394-22e0df0b-9e07-4e5f-ab75-ceb7cebdd635.png)
-* On the next step, select Sen email with cognito and leave everyting else as per default and click next:
+* On the next step, select Send email with cognito and leave everyting else as per default and click next:
 ![image](https://user-images.githubusercontent.com/62669887/223294850-32e46126-c086-4515-a573-2eab8948f8cb.png)
 * On the next step name the user pool: cruddur-user-pool.
 Disable Use the Cognito Hosted UI.
 Select Public client and name the app: Cruddur and select Don't generate a client secret; rest leave as per default and click next:
 ![image](https://user-images.githubusercontent.com/62669887/223296240-ebc395a0-b65d-48ad-8ac8-b92f8a4c6942.png)